Carelessness: Research and data collection

 Data is information or evidence that is gathered from an environment or sample to be processed and interpreted to find and provide results for a particular study.
 Research data has an important role in the field of psychology, providing insight to be analyzed, shared, and stored for future reference.

 Particularly, survey data collection refers to the gathering of information from subjects in a sample by empirical research methods in order to attain a comprehensive examination of a situation or specific study from the individuals.
-The validity of the a responses of the subjects in the sample is important, as they provide the basis for which a conclusion can be drawn in that study.
+The validity of the responses of the subjects in the sample is important, as they provide the basis for which a conclusion can be drawn in that study.

 In survey data, careless responses are those that are defined to have not been entirely authentic or to be lacking in relevance to the topic being examined in the study.
 Also referred to as random response, this is an area of concern in research studies and data collection due to the possible impacts that error data could have on the significance conclusion to be drawn later.
 Attention and interest are both factors that have a possible influence on the validity of an individual's responses.
-Careless data can lead to lower reliability which will ultimately decrease the intensity of correlation, if one exists.
+Careless data can lead to lower reliability, which will ultimately decrease the intensity of correlation, if one exists.
 A method known as data screening is recommended as a means of discerning between response data that is valid and that which is careless.